 |Salary:||£41,386 to £58,421 per annum, including London Weighting Allowance|

-The Department of Culture, Media & Creative Industries (CMCI) seeks to hire a Lecturer in Culture, Media & Creative Industries Education focusing on Arts & Management.
+The Department of Digital Humanities is appointing a Lecturer in Digital Content Management Education.
 We are seeking an outstanding candidate who wishes to advance excellent and innovative education to take up this full-time open-ended Academic Education Pathway (AEP) post.
 Candidates will need to demonstrate both academic teaching, scholarship and enquiry and practitioner experience, enabling students to bridge theory and practice.
-The post-holder will be adept at providing teaching that promotes critical thinking and supports students in developing ‘employment-ready’ arts management, creative practice, and entrepreneurial skills and behaviours relevant to the rapidly changing context of culture, media and creative industries.

 Type / Role: